-The youngsters in regular elementary school here in Europe are very academic, and I wonder how my kids will do have nothing to compare the information too, and if the connection to their own life will be lost.
+The youngsters in regular elementary school here in Europe are very academic, and I wonder how my kids will do having nothing to compare the information too, and if the connection to their own life will be lost.
 Going from Montessori to regular school is a hard line to cross.
-It feels like a back wards approach to learning for them.
+It feels like a backwards approach to learning for them.
 There is no room for free thought, or fun learning or hands on sensory development.
-I cross my fingers, and eventually will throw them in sink or swim to a totally different concept of learning.
+I cross my fingers, and eventually we will throw them in sink or swim to a totally different concept of learning.
 I am a mother therefore I have guilt.

 We all want our children to have the best chance at finding a way to make a living and balancing happiness and work.
 The question is how do we achieve this without breaking our children’s natural love of learning?
-When I force them they develop an anxiety towards homework and both shut down as if it were punishment.
+When I force them they develop anxiety towards homework and both shut down as if it were punishment.
 Like sticking them into chairs and shouting facts and concepts at them.
 Not much fun for my light hearted, easy going kids.

 I am not sure we are ‘Home-Schooling’ people.
 Being my children’s teacher has its challenges.
 However, playing and learning along the way through discussion and experience has been a blast.
 I am tempted to throw out the curriculum books, and cross my fingers they can learn the basics.
 I hope they benefit from our homeschooling experiences.